 The National Early Care and Education (ECE) Workforce Center is a joint research and technical assistance center that equips state and local leaders to drive change in ECE workforce policy.
-This center builds on the broader efforts of the Administration for Children and Families (ACF) of the U.S. Department of Health and Human Services (HHS) to support the ECE workforce by using a research-to-practice model to advance equitable compensation and career advancement for early educators.
+This center uses a research-to-practice model to strengthen compensation and career advancement for early educators.

-A collective of five partner organizations informed by collaborating partners, ECE educators, federal agencies, and other advisory bodies, the National ECE Workforce Center is committed to establishing equity and justice for the ECE workforce by addressing the fundamental need for changes to ECE career advancement systems, compensation, and workplace policies that reflect the value and skills the workforce provides to our communities.
-We view these as key mechanisms for facilitating the successful recruitment and retention of a diverse, qualified, effective workforce and critical to providing high-quality experiences for children and families across all ECE settings and programs.
+A collective of four partner organizations informed by collaborating partners, ECE educators, federal agencies, and other advisory bodies, the National ECE Workforce Center addresses the fundamental need for changes to ECE career advancement systems, compensation, and workplace policies that reflect the value and skills the workforce provides to our communities.
+We view these as key mechanisms for facilitating the successful recruitment and retention of a qualified, effective workforce and critical to providing high-quality experiences for children and families across all ECE settings and programs.

 Key Topics